-If you’ve ever had to buy medical surgical lighting for your operating room, you’re already aware of the major differences between the number of OT light manufacturers.
+If you’ve ever had to buy medical surgical lighting for your operating room, you’re already aware of the major differences between the number of ceiling surgical light manufacturers.

 It definitely doesn’t make it any easier.